anandbaraik/tvShow/README.md

 Each domain (`shows`, `bookmarks`, `about`) owns everything it needs; `shared/` only holds things more than one feature would otherwise duplicate (the HTTP client, env config, the debounce composable, the navbar, the `withSetup` test helper).

+### Why feature folders, not one `components/`, one `composables/`, one `store/` for the whole app

+The alternative — a type-first layout with a single root `components/`, `composables/`, `store/`, `views/` holding every file regardless of domain — groups files by what they technically *are* instead of what they're *for*.
+It looks simpler at first (fewer top-level folders) but degrades as features are added:

+- **Change locality.** Touching bookmarks in this layout means editing one folder, `features/bookmarks/`.
+In a type-first layout the same change touches `components/BookmarksView.vue`, `composables/useBookmarksData.ts`, `store/bookmarks.store.ts`, `views/BookmarksView.vue` — four folders, each also holding unrelated shows/about files you have to mentally filter out.
+That filtering cost grows with total app size, not with the feature being changed.
+- **Feature deletability.** Removing bookmarks today means deleting one folder.
+In type-first, you'd have to hunt every type-folder for bookmarks-shaped files and hope none were missed — this is how type-first codebases accumulate dead code over time.
+- **Visible coupling.** `useShowDetailPage.ts` reaching into `../../bookmarks/composables/useBookmarksData` is an explicit, greppable cross-feature import.
+In a flat `composables/` folder, borrowing another feature's composable looks identical to using your own — nothing signals that a cross-domain dependency was just created.
+- **Parallel work.** Two people building two different features aren't both editing the same root `composables/`/`store/` folder, so there are fewer incidental merge conflicts.

+The evidence from this codebase: adding bookmarks meant creating one new `features/bookmarks/` folder plus a couple of explicit cross-feature import lines into `shows/` — nothing pre-existing had to be reorganized to fit it in.
+That's the property that actually matters for scalability: the cost of adding feature *N+1* stays roughly constant, rather than growing with however many files already exist across the whole app.

+The honest tradeoff: for a one- or two-component app, type-first is less nesting and genuinely simpler.
+It stops paying off once there's more than a couple of features — which was already this app's trajectory (shows → about → bookmarks, likely more later).
+Feature-first is the bet that an app keeps growing; it's not the right default for something that will stay small.

 ### Why the extra composable layers, not "component calls Pinia store directly"

 Every screen is wired through a fixed chain: